Clark-E/PuzzleScript-Video-Codec/readme.md

 How does it work?

 I might make a detailed explanation at some point.
 For now, the source code has a decent ammount of comments.
+Check out the psv.py script.

+***PuzzleScript Image codec***

+PSI is a fork of PSV that's more focused on generating high quality images (via overlaying tiles).
+It's the psi.py script.